repl-acement/editors/BACKGROUND.md

 Integrating these is essential.

 ### Oven-ready solutions
-In 2022, we can give a Clojure editor another shot.
+In 2024, maybe we can give a Clojure editor another shot.
 We have many ready made open source components:

 **Support for data:**
 - spec can conform / unform to round-trip between code and data (this has been used in the implementation)
-- web-crypto to produce digests as a basis for fully recursive hashing
+- efficient crypto to produce digests as a basis for fully recursive hashing
-- asami and xtdb for immutable data storage
+- datomic and xtdb for immutable data storage

 **Support for dependencies:**
 - tools.deps for core dependency management